1st place

 Fungi are fascinating subjects for photography, but in fact most of a fungal organism is the mycelium, a dense network of fibres hidden in the soil or rotting wood.
 The fruiting bodies - the mushrooms - which we photograph or eat require rain to grow, so I will usually wait for a few day's downpour before hunting them out.
 To indicate this vital relationship with water, and create a more attractive image, I use a water spray to suggest rain, and light the scene from behind with an LED panel.about the photographer

-I have been a keen macro photographer and member of South Manchester Camera Club in the UK for the last 3 years.
-Macro photography combines my love of nature and art into a passion for capturing the beauty of the world of minibeasts.
-I give talks on my macro photography to clubs and from 2020 will be giving workshops in the field.
-I am no happier than when kneeling in front of a butterfly in a lovely wildflower meadow, Nikon D500 in hand.back to gallery
+I live in Manchester, UK, and have been a keen macro photographer since 2017.
+Macro photography combines my love of nature and art into a passion for capturing the beauty of the world of minibeasts, flowers, leaves and fungi; I am no happier than when kneeling in front of a butterfly in a wildflower meadow, Nikon D500 in hand.
+I also enjoy landscapes, astro, and abstract photography.
+I give talks to camera clubs on several photography topics.back to gallery